HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

     SDCONF_enable_provisioning=no

-When setting up a cluster with multiple nodes, you need to specify the following variable on all nodes but the first one:

-    SDCONF_hpsa_db_create=no

 You can provide any variable supported by Service Director Ansible roles prefixed with `SDCONF_`.
-In order to pass environment variables to the docker container you can use either the `-e` command-line option, e.g. `-e SDCONF_oracle_hostname=172.17.0.1` or use `--env-file` along with a file containing a list of environment variables e.g. `--env-file=config.env`.
+In order to pass environment variables to the docker container you can use either the `-e` command-line option, e.g. `-e SDCONF_activator_db_hostname=172.17.0.3` or use `--env-file` along with a file containing a list of environment variables e.g. `--env-file=config.env`.
 You can find an example of such environment file in [`example.env`](example.env).
 For more information check the [official documentation on the `docker run` command](https://docs.docker.com/engine/reference/commandline/run/).

-Note that the specified database user must already exist and, in case you are creating the first node of a cluster, it must be empty.

-So in order to start a provisioning container on port 8081 you can run e.g.
+So in order to start a provisioning container on port 8080 you can run e.g.

-    docker run --env-file=config.env -p 8081:8081 sd-sp
+    docker run --env-file=config.env -p 8080:8080 sd-sp

 By default, a 30-day Instant On license will be used.
 If you have a license file, you can supply it by bind-mounting it at `/license`, like this:

-    docker run --env-file=config.env -v /path/to/license.dat:/license -p 8081:8081 sd-sp
+    docker run --env-file=config.env -v /path/to/license.dat:/license -p 8080:8080 sd-sp

 As usual, you can specify `-d` to start the container in detached mode.
 Otherwise, you should see output like this: